 Revenues.
 Revenues were \$18.6 million for 1996 compared to \$14.4 million for 1995, an increase of \$4.2 million or 29%.
 The increase was due to the higher levels of shipments of the Company's products during the first nine months of 1996, which were based on orders placed by semiconductor manufacturers during late 1995 and early 1996.
 The Company did not increase sales prices significantly in 1996.
-The Company believes that more than half of the Company's increased revenues was from sales of products used in the testing of mixed signal devices, and the balance was from sales of products used in the testing of digital devices, such as microprocessors and microcontrollers, and numerous other devices used in the automotive, computer, telecommunications and other industries.
+The Company believes that more than half of the Company's increased revenues was from sales of products used in the testing of mixed signal devices, and the balance was from sales of products used in the testing of digital devices, such as microprocessors and microcontrollers, and other industries.